top of page

 Seth has been a fan of the UFC since the mid 2000's, but got his first exposure to Brazilian Jiu Jitsu in August of 2017.
 He took BJJ as a physical education requirement at UAH, while getting his mechanical engineering degree.
 He fell in love with it then and just kept training after that semester.
-Seth is currently a brown belt and can be found at the gym any time the doors are open.
+Seth is a black belt and can be found at the gym any time the doors are open.
 He enjoys teaching the adult and kid classes, organizing the bonus open mat times, and running Pirate BJJ.

 Lineage: you can find Seth Spratlin on Beltchecker